By Gayle Vehar on | No Comments

 Lightroom's brush tool, radial gradient and linear gradient masks are the perfect way to add a certain effect to a specific area of a photo.

 When I want to make a change to a small area of a photo, I use the brush tool.
 Brushes are applied on very specific areas of you photo -- wherever you brush!

 And when I want to make a change to a larger area of a photo (but not the ENTIRE photo), I choose either the linear gradient or radial gradient.
 Radial gradients are circular filters.
 Linear gradients are applied in straight lines.

-The brush and filter tools are located on the right-side of the Develop Module just under the Histogram.
+The brush and filter masking tools are located on the right side of the Develop Module just under the Histogram.

-The radial filter, graduated filter, and adjustment brush have almost all the same settings and look very similar.
-This means that you can use the Perfect Portrait Brushes as graduated or radial filters.
-The opposite is true too.
-You can brush on effects found in the Graduated Filter Toolbox.
+The radial gradient, linear gradient, and brush tools have almost all the same settings and a very similar look.
+Also keep in mind that you can use the brush effects from the Perfect Portrait Brushes as linear or radial gradients.